-Established during the 2019/20 academic year, the York Law Review published its first volume in May 2020.
-This contains a series of papers adapted from YLS undergraduate dissertations from the 2018/19 cohort, as well as the winning papers from competitions run by the journal throughout the year.
+The York Law Review was established in the 2019/20 academic year and published its first volume in May 2020.
+Since then, we have published four volumes.
+Our latest volume, launched in June 2023, contains papers adapted from YLS dissertations from the 2021/22 cohort, as well as the winning papers from our annual competitions.

-YLR is led and managed by a team of YLS students.
-The Student Editorial Team manage the day-to-day operations of the journal and are ultimately responsible for its content and production.
+The York Law Review is led and managed by a team of YLS students.
+The Student Editorial Team manages the day-to-day operations of the journal and is ultimately responsible for its content and production.

 Members of the Editorial Board: